-It was late afternoon when we pulled up in front of the giant structure.
+It was a late afternoon in 2017 when we pulled up in front of the giant structure.
 Eight hours of driving off-road through rock, sand and empty riverbeds had left our team sore and tired, yet the sight alone was enough to shake us from our weariness.
 In front of us, upon the western shore of Lake Turkana, stood what appeared to be a factory — disheveled, empty and eerily silent.

-International organizations set up food distributions, medical teams flew in to staff temporary feeding clinics and the Turkana people were once again shown that when things get just bad enough, Western forces will undoubtedly swoop in to save the day.
+International organizations set up food distributions, medical teams flew in to staff temporary feeding clinics and the Turkana people were once again shown that when things get just bad enough, Western forces will undoubtedly swoop in and try to save the day.

 In his book, When Helping Hurts, Steve Corbett recounts an old African fable:

+Elephant and Mouse were best friends.
+One day Elephant said, “Mouse, let’s have a party!”
+Animals gathered from far and near.
+They ate.
+They drank.
+They sang.
+And they danced.
+And nobody celebrated more and danced harder than Elephant.
+After the party was over, Elephant exclaimed, “Mouse, did you ever go to a better party?
+What a blast!”
+But Mouse did not answer.
+“Mouse, where are you?”
+Elephant called.
 He looked around for his friend, and then shrank back in horror.
 There at Elephant’s feet lay Mouse.
 His little body was ground into the dirt.
 He had been smashed by the big feet of his exuberant friend, Elephant.

 Western missions and aid interventions, Corbett writes, are “like dancing with an Elephant.
 Elephant does not mean to do harm, but he [doesn’t] understand the effects he [is] having on Mouse.”